JieWangnk/AortaCFD-Mesh/README.md

 ## 🎯 Overview

-AortaCFD-Snappy provides automated mesh optimization for cardiovascular CFD simulations across **all vascular beds**.
+AortaCFD-Mesh provides automated mesh optimization for cardiovascular CFD simulations across **all vascular beds**.
 This release focuses on **Stage 1**: geometry-aware mesh generation for testing and introduction purposes.
 The system automatically derives mesh parameters from actual vessel dimensions and generates high-quality meshes with proper boundary layers.

 **Stage 2** (physics-verified meshing with y+ calculations, Richardson extrapolation, and Grid Convergence Index analysis) **will be introduced later** for production CFD workflows.